ldsouza/ldsouza.github.io/_posts/2017-01-08-getting-started-with-azure-logic-apps.md

   - Logic Apps
   - Automation
 ---
-In a previous post, I showed an example of you can use Micrsoft Flow to automate your business processes.
+In a previous post, I showed an example of you can use Microsoft Flow to automate your business processes.
 Flow is a user-friendly workflow tool targeted towards business users.
 Azure Logic apps is a developer focused tool that allows developers to build integration solutions and define complex workflows.

 ![Image]({{ site.url }}/images/blog/azure-logic-apps/1.JPG)